Skip to content

 Menu

-You can see the file manager and five tabs above the library manager.
-Each tab provides help text to guide users in the use of different directories in their workspace.
+You can see five tabs each corresponding to one type of digital twin assets.
+Each tab provides help text to guide users on the type of an asset.

 Functions